(4) Music Hall Rock Climbing

 Past these bolted lines you will find the multitudinous fractures and fissures of the Broken Faces.
 Although it looks bad, the lines are mostly clean and present some of the best real jamming at Long Dong.
 Steal Your Face is an absolute must-do for any trad climber in the area.
 To the the left, easier trad climbs without anchor bolts create opportunities for bouldery top-ropes.

 Beyond is the boulder field run-off from the Grand Auditorium above.
 Cross this over to the caves or Golden Valley about 20 minutes further.

 From Schoolgate: Hike along the coast for about 20-25 minutes.
 Scramble over the boulders in the schoolgate area, pass the ponds and fishing holes until you reach the traverse.
 You can climb over the traverse or take it directly (easy 5th class), but be mindful of the fall -- it's a good six meters or so onto barely submerged rocks or coral.

 Once you come out of the traverse, continue past the monobridge (building materials change seasonally) and make one more easy traverse.
 You should see a large face (Wedding Route) with a cave about 3 meters up.
 This area and the adjacent wall facing the Pacific is Music Hall.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for (8) Music Hall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for (4) Music Hall: